iamyogish/SinchCalling_Swift/README.md

 Steps to Run this app:

-1) CD to the project directory & run pod install which will install the necessary dependency.
+1) Go to the project directory location in terminal & run pod install which will install the necessary dependency.

 2) Register yourself at Sinch.